Vinicius-Nassif/Vinicius-Nassif/README.md

     My name is Vinicius, and <strong>I'm a Back-End developer!</strong>
 </p>

-💼 I'm currently working as a data developer.
+💼 I'm currently working as a data analyst developer.

 <br>